Renal Disease in Pregnancy

 - Isolated microscopic haematuria with structurally normal kidneys does not need to be investigated during pregnancy but should be evaluated if persistent following delivery.

-- Asymptomatic bacteriuria is found in 2% of sexually active women, and is more common (up to 7%) during pregnancy.
+- Asymptomatic bacteriuria is found in 2% of sexually active women, and in 2-10% of pregnant women.

-- Pyelonephritis is common at around 20 weeks and in the puerperium.
+- Pyelonephritis is relatively common at around 20 weeks and in the puerperium.

 - Asymptomatic bacteriuria and UTIs in pregnancy should be treated with antibiotics.
 Antibiotic prophylaxis should be given to women with recurrent bacteriuria or UTIs and kidney disease.